grapheo12/gsoc-proposal/proposal.md

 Each change I introduce to the existing system will be extensively tested.
 I propose to create a fixed set of fake jobs that can be used to benchmark the dispatcher scheduling algorithms against the current worker models.
-Benchmarking criteria will include time to complete the full list of jobs and average number of jobs running parallely.
+Benchmarking criteria will include:

+- Time to complete the full list of jobs
+- Average number of jobs running parallelly

+**Documentation**

+Since the dispatcher would be a new feature for Teuthology, I will document each new function or class I add and I will discuss the decisions I would have to take in order to implement them.

+If required, I will maintain regular log of my working in [Blog](https://grapheo12.github.io).

 ### Communication with mentors